pablobarrientos/funky/documentation/funky/org.funky.validation/-validation-n-e-l/-success/is-failure.md

 Overrides [ValidationNEL.isFailure](../is-failure.md)

-Return True if the given value is a Failure, False otherwise.
+Returns True if the given value is a Failure, False otherwise.